lessleyH/Survival-of-the-Fittest/README.md

-Haowen Liu, Lessley Hernandez, and Danielle Fang
+Lessley Hernandez, Danielle Fang, and Haowen Liu,

 <h1 align="center">Survival of the Fittest</h1>